react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

 Now, let's go back to our components.
 Our goal at this point is to move the `Knight` to a `Square` that was clicked.
 One way to do that is to call `moveKnight` from the `Square` itself.
-However, this would require us to pass `Square` its position.
+However, this would require us to pass the `Square` its position.
 Here is a good rule of thumb:

 >If a component doesn't need some data for rendering, it doesn't need that data at all.